-You can learn more about Trooper Pearson from visiting the Penrith and Eden

-  Museum, which also has his medals.
-A plaque on the wall (see above) of what

-  was the Mitre Hotel in King Street, Penrith (as at January 2014 The Lounge

-  hotel and bar) commemorates where he was born.
-My eagle-eyed reader may spot

-  that the wrong dates are shown on the plaque.
+You can learn more about Trooper Pearson from visiting the Penrith and Eden Museum, which also has his medals.
+A plaque on the wall (see above) of what was the Mitre Hotel in King Street, Penrith (as at January 2014 The Lounge hotel and bar) commemorates where he was born.
+My eagle-eyed reader may spot that the wrong dates are shown on the plaque.

-  Trooper Pearson and a photograph from A Bit About Britain also features in a

-  Book, Secret Kendal, by Andrew Graham Stables, published by Amberley Books
+Trooper Pearson and a photograph from A Bit About Britain also features in a Book, Secret Kendal, by Andrew Graham Stables, published in August 2017 and available on Amazon.

-  in August 2017.

-  William Pearson, a survivor of the Charge of the Light Brigade, buried in
+William Pearson, a survivor of the Charge of the Light Brigade, buried in Kendal, Cumbria

-  Kendal, Cumbria

 LOVING REMEMBRANCE OF